Twinkie Clark: BET Awards

 The BET Awards are awarded annually by the Black Entertainment Television network.
 Clark has received two nominations.

+BMI Trailblazers of Gospel Music Awards

+The BMI Trailblazers of Gospel Music Awards are awarded annually.
+Clark has been recognized twice.

 Dove Awards

 The Dove Awards are awarded annually by the Gospel Music Association.
-Clark has won two awards from eight nominations.
+Clark has won 2 awards from 10 nominations.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
-Clark has won two awards from eight nominations.
+Clark has won 3 awards from 8 nominations, including a Lifetime Achievement award.

 NAACP Image Awards

 The NAACP Image Awards are awarded annually by the National Association for the Advancement of Colored People (NAACP).
 Clark has won two awards from four nominations.

 Soul Train Awards

 The Soul Train Music Awards are awarded annually.
 Clark has received three nominations.

 Stellar Awards

 The Stellar Awards are awarded annually by SAGMA.
-Clark has received 8 awards and 1 honorary award.
+Clark has received 8 awards and 2 honorary awards.